awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-reference-get-started.md

    Enter an AWS Elastic Beanstalk application name (auto-generated value is "windows"): HelloWorld
    ```
 **Note**
-If you have a space in your application name, make sure you do not use quotation marks\.
+If you have a space in your application name, be sure you do not use quotation marks\.

 1. When you are prompted for the Elastic Beanstalk environment name, type the name of the environment\.
 Elastic Beanstalk automatically creates an environment name based on your application name\.
 If you want to accept the default, press **Enter**\.